 CHRONOLOGY JOSEPH LESLIE THEODORE TAYLOR, ‘SQUIZZY’ (1888-1927)

 Squizzy’ was a colourful figure in the drinking and gambling clubs of Fitzroy, Richmond and Carlton.
 A dapper little man who dressed loudly.
 While hiding from the police, he wrote letters and verse to the press.
 Yet he had few redeeming qualities.
-Taylor won lasting notoriety by imitating the style of American bootleggers; he never matched their influence or immunity from the law, and at the time of his death made the mistake of cutting into the cocaine trade without commanding sufficient fear or loyalty from the underworld Convicted eighteen times mainly for minor offences, his efficient and lucrative business in jury rigging was used with great effect.
+Taylor won lasting notoriety by imitating the style of American bootleggers; he never matched their influence or immunity from the law, and at the time of his death made the mistake of cutting into the cocaine trade without commanding sufficient fear or loyalty from the underworld Convicted eighteen times mainly for minor offences, his efficient and lucrative business in jury-rigging was used with great effect.
 Known as ‘The Turk’ for his hiding in dugouts, his harem and his strategy (Kemal Ataturk was regarded as a military mastermind).
 Squizzy resulted from one drooping eyelid making him ‘squint’.
-Squizzy lived in era of depression, war and the rise of the moral majority.
+Squizzy lived in the era of depression, war and the rise of the moral majority.
 The era saw the rise of profitable illegal industries such as race-fixing, illegal gambling, sly grog and cocaine and prostitution.
 Bourke street east was a flourishing red light district a recruitment area for his gang of Bourke Street Rats and a network of informers to provide blackmail and theft opportunities.
 Terror was essential for jury fixing, stand over and blackmail.
-1906-08: Apprenticeship – minor thefts and crime 1910-16: Rise to power: blackmailing and mastermind 1917-27: Gangster: cunning underworld figure St Kilda connections: – Hideout 1921 at 60-66 Glenhuntly Road Elwood – Hid girlfriend and future wife Irena Kelly at brothers home in Albert Park
+1906-08: Apprenticeship – minor thefts and crime 1910-16: Rise to power: blackmailing and mastermind 1917-27: Gangster: cunning underworld figure St Kilda connections: – Hideout 1921 at 60-66 Glenhuntly Road Elwood – Hid girlfriend and future wife Irena Kelly at brothers home in Albert Park.

-- Mother living in 1923 at 54 Empress street East St Kilda
+- Mother living in 1923 at 54 Empress Street East St Kilda

 - Lived at a flat in Alma Road with Ira Pender.